forthedamn/net4j/packages/net4j/README.md

 declare module 'net4j' {
-  // Merge plugin config to net4j config,then you can use it in every requst in net4j interface IConfig extends SuccessConfig, LoadingConfig, ExceptionConfig {};
+  // Merge plugin config to net4j config,then you can use it in every requst in net4j interface Config extends SuccessConfig, LoadingConfig, ExceptionConfig {};

   // Type merge,so that /api/v2/goods will be typed
-  interface IGetRoute {
+  interface GetRoute {
     '/api/v2/goods': {
       request: {
         id: number